Beyond the macho pilot trash talk, 737 MAX documents reveal how intensely Boeing focused on cost

 All the documents came out of a group within Boeing that worked during development of the 737 MAX to get the flight simulators qualified by regulators and to determine the training that would be required for an airline pilot to move from the previous 737 model to the MAX.

-Many of the messages are from then 737 chief technical pilot Mark Forkner, including some late-night instant message exchanges with his deputy, Patrik Gustavsson, similar in tone to conversations released in October that sparked outrage then.
+Many of the messages are from then-737 chief technical pilot Mark Forkner, including some late-night instant message exchanges with his deputy, Patrik Gustavsson, similar in tone to conversations released in October that sparked outrage then.

 In the newly released exchanges, with Forkner sometimes drinking Grey Goose vodka — “I just like airplanes, football, chicks and vodka, not in that order,” he wrote — and Gustavsson preferring Bowmore Scotch, both talk loosely about their bosses and everyone else they have to deal with in varying derogatory ways.